1 September 2024

 Stand

-P The Holy Gospel according to St. Mark, the seventh chapter.
+P The Holy Gospel according to St. Matthew, the second chapter.

 P This is the Gospel of the Lord.